Order of Addition in Mixture-Amount Experiments: Introduction

-A mixture-amount experiment examines how the response of a system is influenced by the individual proportions of components in a blend and the overall quantity of that blend, playing a crucial role in various fields such as pharmaceuticals, agriculture, nutrition, chemical engineering, and bioengineering.
-The primary objective is to determine the optimal proportions of ingredients to achieve the desired response, such as tablet weight and efficacy in the formulation of a pain relief tablet composed of active pharmaceutical ingredients, binders, and disintegrants.
+Limited literature exists on OofA mixture experiments. \citet{rios2022order} explored OofA mixture experiments and derived designs that account for interactions between the order of addition and mixture proportions. \answer{If a mixture design with $m$ components has $t$ runs, then the OofA mixture design constructed would have $t \times m!$ runs.
+The number of runs increases exponentially as $m$ increases. \citet{rios2022ta} used the Threshold Accepting (TA) algorithm to find a subset that has $t \times m!$ runs based on the D-optimality criterion.} However, no prior research has addressed OofA mixture-amount experiments and their design construction. \answer{In our study, we construct designs where both the order-of-addition and the total mixture amount are varied.
+Such OofA mixture component-amount designs would have $t$ x $m!$ mixture or component- order combinations.
+This paper focuses on designing cost-effective mixture-amount OofA experiments when funding constraints limit the number of runs.
+It is achieved by using the TA algorithm to select a limited set of runs from $t$ x $m!$ mixture or component-order combinations based on the G-optimality criterion. } These designs enable us to observe response changes for specific permutations of addition orders and total mixture amounts.
+The primary objective is determining the optimal proportions of ingredients to achieve the desired response, such as tablet weight and efficacy in formulating a pain relief tablet composed of active pharmaceutical ingredients, binders, and disintegrants.
 This involves designing experiments using factorial or mixture designs, identifying key variables like component proportions and total mixture amount, and measuring responses through statistical analysis to uncover significant effects on outcomes.
 The insights gained from these experiments can enhance product formulation and optimization, leading to improved performance and effectiveness across diverse applications, from developing optimal drug formulations to creating balanced nutrient profiles in fertilizers and food products.